GrosvenorTechnology/OemAccessApi/documentation/Entities/CommonAction.md

 **Supported >= 3.0.0**

 Actions provide a way for events fired locally on a controller to be mapped to commands on the same controller.
 This provides a way to link cause and effect locally on a controller, e.g. unlock one or more portals when a fire alarm input is active and re-lock the portals when the alarm clears.

-The input has the following operational modes:
+The action has the following operational modes:

 - **enabled** (Default) – The Action will trigger when matching events are received.
 - **disabled** - The Action will not trigger.